 Example: For a gaming app developer, bids may be adjusted if a person searches for “puzzle game” on Google Play from an Android device that has been upgraded to the latest OS version, which is more likely to result in an app install, compared to an older OS version.

 Description: Google Ads can optimise bids based on the text of the query that triggered the ad, not just the matching keyword.

-Example: For a shoe retailer, bids may be adjusted if a person’s search query is 'leather boots' and they’re more likely to buy a new pair compared to a search for 'boot repairs', even if both queries broad match to the keyword 'boots'.
+Example: For a shoe retailer, bids may be adjusted if a person’s search query is 'leather boots' because they’re more likely to buy a new pair compared to a search for 'boot repairs', even though both queries broad match to the keyword 'boots'.

 Description: Google Ads can optimise bids based on which search partner site the ad appears on.

 Example: For a consumer packaged goods brand, bids may be adjusted if a query is coming from a more relevant search on an e-commerce site, which has a higher conversion likelihood, compared to a news site.